juliankolbe/markdownTest/regex.md

 | (?=foo)	| Lookahead	  				| Asserts that what immediately follows the current position in the string is foo 		|
 | (?!foo)	| Negative Lookahead   		| Asserts that what immediately follows the current position in the string is not foo 	|

+This is a summerized version from the [Mastering Lookahead and Lookbehind article](http://www.rexegg.com/regex-lookarounds.html) on rexegg.com.

 Lookaheads in regex can get easily confusing in the beginning, they are however useful for several purposes, including simple string validation.

 The important thing to understand about lookaheads is that at the end of a lookahead, the regex engine has not changed its position in the string.
 This makes it possible to chain several lookaheads, one after the other without changing position.